Data-Never-Minds/immo-eliza-scraping-dataneverminds/README.md

+# Immo Eliza - Immoweb scraper

 ## Description
-This is a machine learning model to make price predictions on real estate sales in Belgium.
+This is a data scraper using requests and beautifulsoup to fetch data from Immoweb.
+The data will be used to create a machine learning model to make price predictions on real estate sales in Belgium.

-The program does the following:
-1. Data collection.
+So far, our model:
   1. Retrieves URL values for each page
   2. Retrieves information about each listing (e.g: Property ID, Locality name, Postal code, Price etc)
+  3. Parses the information to a dictionary
-    3. Saves output in a ```csv``` dataset
+  4. Saves output in a ```csv``` dataset
-2. Data Analysis
-    1. Cleans and explores data
-    2. Computes key statistics
-    3. Summarises insights about the RE market in BE
-3. Model Development
-    1. Trains a Machine Learning model to predict the price of any property
-    2. Evaluates the accuracy of the model
-    3. Discusses model limitations
-4. Model Deployment
-    1. Exposes API that predicts the price of a house
-    2. Wraps API in an interactive application

 ## Installation
 Open ```cmd``` on windows or ```terminal``` on mac.\